-As college seniors across the nation put the final touches on their baccalaureate degrees, thoughts travel to post-graduation plans and goals.
-Invariably, a certain percentage of students will look towards furthering their education with one of the two more popular options available: graduate school or law school.
+As college seniors nationwide put the final touches on their baccalaureate degrees, thoughts travel to post-graduation plans and goals.
+Invariably, some students will look towards furthering their education with one of the two more popular options available: graduate school or law school.
 Many who might shy from the latter in favor of the former will do so for fear of the reputation for the difficulty that law school has earned over the years.

 Law School is a Different Way of Learning